 The Local 771 territorial jurisdiction includes – All the Province of Saskatchewan including the Northwest Territories between longitude 102 degrees west and longitude 110 degrees west.

 Erect and weld structural steel framework for bridges, dams, towers, industrial plants, hospitals, schools and shopping centers.
 In addition to erecting structural steel, Iron Workers are also involved in concrete reinforcing (rebar and wire mesh) precast concrete, industrial plan maintenance, machinery and equipment, rigging and installation, dragline construction and curtain wall installation.
-Apprenticeship is 3 years or 6,000 hours.
+The apprenticeship is 3 years or 5,400 hours.

 Some of the job tasks performed by the Iron Workers include:

 - The erection and welding of industrial and commercial structural steel buildings

 - Rebar and wire mesh for concrete reinforcing

 - The erection of windmills and communications towers

 - Machinery and equipment rigging and installation

 - Dragline rigging and welding